 One look at the cast of this movie and you feel like you are guaranteed to see a great film...I mean, look at all those heavy hitters from Kevin Spacey to Jeremy Freakin' Irons!
 Would the story be able to hold up its end of the bargain and deliver material worthy of all this talent or would their skills be wasted on a bland, boring, and soon to be forgotten tale?
 First, I will tell you a bit about the story before you decide if it is worthy of your attention.

 Hunger is based on the true story of Bobby Sands as he leads a group of Irish Republicans on a hunger strike while being held in a Northern Irish prison.
-The main reason to watch this film is the see the performance given by rising star Michael Fassbender who was most recently seen playing Magneto in X-Men: First Class.
+The main reason to watch this film would be to see the performance given by rising star Michael Fassbender.
 This is a very intense and powerful exhibition that shows just what he can be capable of in addition to playing larger scale blockbuster roles.

 Tuesday, October 18, 2011